Build page

 The following keyboard shortcuts are currently available:

-• f: Go to next failure.
+• f: Go to the next failure.

-• esc: Clear active step selection.
+• esc: Clear the active step selection.

 Tips for large builds